 The federal government has also moved to mitigate this vulnerability.
-The Cybersecurity and Infrastructure Security Agency (CISA) published a statement on their efforts, including recommendations for asset owners.
-It is unclear how many federal and nonfederal entities are vulnerable.
+The Cybersecurity and Infrastructure Security Agency (CISA) created a new website with guidance on the vulnerability.
 CISA is using the Joint Cyber Defense Collaborative (JCDC) to manage the incident.
 The creation of the JCDC executed a recommendation from the Cyberspace Solarium Commission and was enacted last year.
 In addition to the private sector, CISA is leveraging the Federal Bureau of Investigation and the National Security Agency in this response.

-For federal agencies, CISA added Log4Shell to its Known Exploited Vulnerabilities Catalog.
-Per instructions in Binding Operational Directive 22-01, agencies have until December 24 to remediate the vulnerability in their systems, regardless of whether they are operated by the agency or by a third-party (e.g., a cloud service provider).
+Per Emergency Directive 22-02, agencies have until December 23 to remediate the vulnerability in their internet-connected systems.
+For federal agencies, CISA added Log4Shell to its Known Exploited Vulnerabilities Catalog, which requires agency action regardless of whether an agency system is operated by the agency or a third-party (e.g., a cloud service provider).

-The White House has not disclosed whether it has activated a Cyber Unified Coordination Group or is using the National Cyber Incident Response Plan in this response, as it did during the Solar Winds response.
+The White House has not disclosed whether it has activated a Cyber Unified Coordination Group or is using the National Cyber Incident Response Plan in this response, as it did during the SolarWinds response.